 Highlights of the exhibition will include Bloom, a series of large-scale photographs that depict flower formations conceptualized by various computer vision algorithms created to analyse the constituent parts of real-life photographs.
 The colours and shapes in the images represent similar areas that the AI has detected in learning from other images of flowers.
 They do not represent real-to-life colours so much as what the AI thinks the different parts of the images are.

 Taking centre stage in the exhibition is The Standard Head, a large-scale reconstruction of 1960s pioneer CIA agent Woody Bledsoe’s mathematical model of a “standard head”.
 Conceived from the average measurements of the faces Bledsoe experimented with, Paglen reconstructed the “standard head” from rare information left behind in Bledsoe’s archives at the University of Texas.
 Artificial intelligence algorithms are designed and trained to look for faces, unique key points, lines, circles, and areas of interest as they attempt to deconstruct the underlying reality into a more simplified series of sections or shapes.
-Dialoguing with The Standard Head is Personality Model, a plated bronze phrenology skull derived from the current categories that are used in predictive policing and sentencing algorithms that intend to gauge someone’s level of criminality by measuring their psychological attributes and behaviours
+Dialoguing with The Standard Head is Personality Model, a plated bronze phrenology skull derived from the current categories that are used in predictive policing and sentencing algorithms that intend to gauge someone’s level of criminality by measuring their psychological attributes and behaviours.

 Presented alongside these sculptures are a series of new drawings and compositional paintings that are similarly based on mathematical simplifications produced by various computer vision algorithms.
 Airlines and Sentiments and The Disasters feature lines of texts culled from datasets that AI developers employ to teach computer systems to analyse and emotionally interpret the content of online communications.
 From a distance, these works give the appearances of subtle lines of colour fields reminiscent of Agnes Martin’s abstract paintings.
 Upon closer inspection, the colours separate, and individual lines of text pulled from email spam emerge from their abstraction.
 The Humans showcases grids composed of thousands of smaller images used to evaluate people’s behaviours for commercial purposes.
 For example, one of the datasets is for “distracted drivers,” a collection of images used to recognise if someone is distracted while driving by an AI system.
 This dataset was created by State Farm insurance to adjust their insurance premiums in real-time, based on that information.
-In series of pen-on-paper drawings, Paglen shows how complex images are “abstracted” into much simpler versions in computer vision systems, drawing parallels between computer vision systems and Constructivist and Cubist ways of seeing.
+In a series of pen-on-paper drawings, Paglen shows how complex images are “abstracted” into much simpler versions in computer vision systems, drawing parallels between computer vision systems and Constructivist and Cubist ways of seeing.

 ImageNet Roulette is an interactive artwork that classifies people’s digitally-captured portraits according to the most widely-used dataset, called ImageNet, a program that teaches artificial intelligence systems how to classify images, developed at Princeton and Stanford Universities in 2009.
 When a member of the public’s image is recorded by a camera and simultaneously projected on the gallery video monitor, the AI model categorises them according to the dataset.
 The project is a provocation, acting as a window into some of the racist, misogynistic, cruel, non-scientific, controversial, and simply absurd categorisations embedded within ImageNet and other training sets that AI models are built upon.